RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 ## Step 1: Open

-###Step 1.1: Open a new Destructive Sampling request record in Specify###
+### 1.1: Open a new Destructive Sampling request record in Specify

 As soon as a request is received, this is recorded in Specify by the Registrar who will open a new Destructive Sampling record.
 - The number of this record will function as the reference number for this request in the Herbarium.
 - Any details of the request that are available at this stage are entered into the Specify record (e.g. names of people involved, description of research aims and methods, etc.).
-- A preliminary, high level assessment is carried out by the Registrar which may flag up any immediate known restrictions based on the request.
-- A Destructive Sampling form is required for all requests.

 Click on Interactions and select Destructive Sampling from the menu at the top.
 - Select Without Preparations from the pop-up window
 - This will ensure that no preparations are added to the Destructive Sampling request at this stage

 ![image](https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/assets/6713716/e371fe91-2677-4072-a914-c07d2a84e3e2)

 This will open the **Destructive Sampling** form with a Destructive Sampling record where you can enter the information about the request.
 - At this point in time, you may not have all the information to be entered.